Reproductive Freedom—Absurdity, Atrocity, and Common Ground

 Liberals say that a fetus containing a man’s DNA obligates him to pay 18 years of child support.

 The liberal hypocrisy around child support denies reproductive freedom for men.
+Then liberals add insult to injury.

 Liberals say that men have all the reproductive choices, but consider: